How to Enjoy San Antonio’s Japanese Tea Garden

 Can I take photos in the garden?

 Yeah, photos are allowed.
-Just keep in mind that there will be people walking around at any time of the day (it’s a very popular destination in San Antonio!) so you’ll have to photograph around people.
+Just keep in mind that there will likely be other people walking around so you'll have to work around the crowds.
+Unless you can find a magical time when you have the garden to yourself!

 Can I book private events here?